-A two-hour workshop which invites pupils from Years 5, 6 and 7 to discover the mathematical patterns hidden in nature.
+In this workshop pupils can explore and discover the mathematical patterns hidden in nature.

 What happens: Students are sent on a journey around the biomes to collect a plant-based data set.
 From the class data set they then identify commonly occurring numbers which lead them to the Fibonacci sequence.

 Using further examples from the natural world and a geometric drawing activity they begin to realise that mathematical patterns are at work all around us, from the spiral shapes of the Milky Way to the packing of seeds in a sunflower head.